-Student who successfully complete the Medical Billing and Coding program will be able to:
+Students who successfully complete the Medical Billing and Coding program will be able to:

-- 1. Apply diagnostic and procedure codes using ICD-10-CM, HCPCS/CPT coding systems. - 2.
+- 1. Apply diagnostic and procedure codes using ICD-10-CM, HCPCS/CPT coding systems to successfully code medical record. - 2.
 Explain ethical standards and adhere to principles of patient confidentiality within the healthcare community as defined by federal, state, and local guidelines. - 3.
-Recognize and understand common medical terminology and acronyms used within the industry. - 4.
-Apply verbal, nonverbal and written communication principles and skills. - 5.
-Demonstrate knowledge of the structure and organization of body systems in relation to medical billing and coding.
+Recognize and understand common medical terminology and acronyms used within the industry and demonstrate knowledge of the structure and organization of body systems in relation to medical billing and coding. - 4.
+Demonstrate proficiency in verifying completeness, accuracy and quality of clinical coding using various classification systems. - 5.
+Apply verbal, nonverbal and written communication principles and skills.